barneyb/johann/README.md

 ... snip ...
 ```

+Running `make clean all` in the root will ensure your local development version of the compiler and standard library are in sync.
+If things seem screwy, that's the first thing to do.
+You'd think `make` would be _exactly_ the tool to automatically prevent this, but I can't figure out the right incantation(s).

 The specific versions of the system software I have:

     % uname -a
     Darwin mac.lan 24.3.0 Darwin Kernel Version 24.3.0: Thu Jan  2 20:23:36 PST 2025; root:xnu-11215.81.4~3/RELEASE_ARM64_T8112 arm64
+    %
     % make --version
     GNU Make 3.81
     Copyright (C) 2006  Free Software Foundation, Inc.